-In this stanza we get an impression of how desperate the homeless person is.
+In this stanza, we get an impression of how desperate the homeless person is.
 An interesting device is used here as the narrator names three precious metals at the start of three consecutive lines.
 These metals increase in preciousness creating an artificial crescendo of sorts as the homeless man states what he would do to earn the three different metals.
 The lengths he would go to for each of the three metals increases with the value of each metal.
 Interestingly there is a vague theme to his suggestions.
 They all seem like the type of activities one would associate with a circus performer or a magician.
-Also note the use of alliteration here, it makes the poem gather pace and gives it a more dramatic feel.
+Also, note the use of alliteration here, it makes the poem gather pace and gives it a more dramatic feel.

-This stanza of Give, at least for me, is possibly the most interesting in the poem for two reasons.
-Firstly, the mention of frankincense and myrrh having previously talked about gold in the previous stanza this is an allusion to the three wise men from the bible that bought the baby Jesus three gifts (gold, frankincense and myrrh) with such an obvious reference to the bible what is Armitage trying to do here?
-Is he hinting that the narrator is a Christian man?
+This stanza of ‘Give, at least for me, is possibly the most interesting in the poem for two reasons.
+Firstly, the mention of frankincense and myrrh having previously talked about gold in the previous stanza this is an allusion to the three wise men from the bible that bought the baby Jesus three gifts (gold, frankincense, and myrrh) with such an obvious reference to the bible what is Armitage trying to do here?
+Is he hinting that a narrator is a Christian man?
 Christianity is ostensibly associated with goodness and virtue.
-Is the suggestion that the homeless person is a virtuous person?
+Is the suggestion that a homeless person is a virtuous person?

 Having the narrator address the reader directly in this way gives the poem an immediacy but also makes the reader feel a certain amount of responsibility for the actions that have been carried out.
-So when the narrator says “that’s big of you” whilst coming across as a little ungrateful it is also a way of belittling the readers effort.
+So when the narrator says “that’s big of you” whilst coming across as a little ungrateful it is also a way of belittling the reader’s effort.
 In this way Armitage very skilfully has used the words of this poem to highlight an issue but also to highlight how you and I (the reader) could and perhaps should be doing more in order to negate this issue.
 The parallel between these last two lines is striking the sentences “that’s big of you” and “I beg of you” are so very similar as to be jarring and I think that is very deliberate.

 About Simon Armitage

-Simon Armitage is a poet hailing from Yorkshire and holding the prestigious position of being the Oxford Professor of Poetry this is a part time position but does have a requirement to hold several lectures a year.
-He is known, not just for his poetry, although he has been a prolific writer of poetry collections, but for his work in writing scripts, novels and even songs for his band: The Scaremongers.
-In his earlier years he worked as a parole officer and this informs a lot of his poetry, especially in his earlier collections.
+Simon Armitage is a poet hailing from Yorkshire and holding the prestigious position of being the Oxford Professor of Poetry this is a part-time position but does have a requirement to hold several lectures a year.
+He is known, not just for his poetry, although he has been a prolific writer of poetry collections, but for his work in writing scripts, novels, and even songs for his band: The Scaremongers.
+In his earlier years, he worked as a parole officer and this informs a lot of his poetry, especially in his earlier collections.
 He tends to write about contemporary issues and this poem is no different looking at the problem of homelessness.
 Armitage’s “northern accent” is prevalent in his poetry which often contains colloquialisms.